Consumer medicine information

 • some medicines used to treat gout

-Some medicines may lead to loss of control of your diabetes (resulting in high blood glucose) by weakening the blood glucose-effect of Daonil.
-These include:
+Some medicines that may lead to high blood sugar (hyperglycaemia) by weakening the blood sugar lowering effect of Daonil include:

 • some medicines used to treat glaucoma